Visual Prompt Tuning for Test-time Domain Adaptation: Implementation Details

 \subsection{Implementation details}

 We use PyTorch for all implementation.
 For source training, we initialized the ViT-B-16 with ImageNet pretrained weights from timm library \citep{rw2019timm}.
+The model name used in timm library is "vit\_base\_patch16\_224", where the weight is pretrained in ImageNet21K with AugReg and then finetuned on ImageNet1K.
 We follow \citet{chen2022contrastive} to randomly split the source data with 90\% for training and 10\% for validation.
 For source training, we train around 11k iterations.
 For target training, we train around 6k iterations for all datasets unless noted.
 For all experiments, we use SGD optimizer with momentum 0.9 and weight decay 1e-4, and cosine annealing on the learning rate.
 The training batch size is set as 128.